Oath of office: Vietnam

-According to 2013 Constitution, the President of Vietnam, Vice President of Vietnam, Prime Minister of Vietnam, Deputy Prime Minister of Vietnam, President of the National Assembly of Vietnam and Chief Justice of the Supreme People's Court of Vietnam must take an oath of office every first plenary session of the National Assembly following their election.
+According to 2013 Constitution, the President of Vietnam, Prime Minister of Vietnam, President of the National Assembly of Vietnam and Chief Justice of the Supreme People's Court of Vietnam must take an oath of office every first plenary session of the National Assembly following their election.

-The following is the oath taken by the President, Vice President, Prime Minister, Deputy Prime Minister, President of the National Assembly and Chief Justice:
+The following is the oath taken by the President, Prime Minister, President of the National Assembly and Chief Justice:

-"In front of the sacred red flag with the yellow star of the Homeland, the National Assembly, and the electors of the whole country, I, (name), President/Vice President/Prime Minister/Deputy Prime Minister/President of the National Assembly/Chief Justice of the Socialist Republic of Vietnam, do solemnly swear, to forever absolutely remain loyal to the homeland, to the people, and the Constitution of the Socialist Republic of Vietnam.
-I vow to practice and strive to fulfill the tasks assigned by the Party, State and People to me and my office."
+"Under the sacred red flag with a yellow star of the Fatherland, before the National Assembly, our compatriots, and voters nationwide, I – the President/Prime Minister/President of the National Assembly/Chief Justice of the Supreme People’s Court of the Socialist Republic of Vietnam – do solemnly swear to be absolutely loyal to the Fatherland, to the People, and to the Constitution of the Socialist Republic of Vietnam; and to strive with utmost dedication to successfully fulfill all duties entrusted to me by the Party, the State, and the People."

-After the Oath is taken, the Chairman of the National Assembly (or the Standing Vice President of the National Assembly if the oath taker is the President of the National Assembly) will say, "The National Assembly has confirmed this oath."
+After the Oath is taken, the President of the National Assembly (or the Standing Vice President of the National Assembly if the oath taker is the President of the National Assembly) will say, "The National Assembly has confirmed this oath."